 Our sponsors helped give us a starting point, but there is a huge amount of work that goes into organising a festival such as this.
 A good festival needs a good team.
 Let’s take a minute of thank those people:

-Oxford Rabbit Hole Festival 2017: live music in a relaxed style
+Oxford Rabbit Hole Festival: live music in a relaxed style

-Rabbit Hole Music Festival will take place again this year on Saturday the 9th of September in the beautiful grounds of The Victoria Arms in Old Marston, Oxford.
+Rabbit Hole Music Festival will take place again this year in the beautiful grounds of The Victoria Arms in Old Marston, Oxford.